Amane-Fujimiya/Amane-Fujimiya.github.io/notes/posts/theoreticalmech.html.md

 Consider a particle moving unconstrained in three dimensions.
 They are not subjected to anything (short of a potential).
 Then, the Lagrangian $\mathcal{L}$ can be said to only be determined on the kinetic energy $T$ of the particle.
 That is, $\mathcal{L}=T$.
 So, how do we solve this particular problem?

+We will begin this section with an alternative approach to forming the Lagrangian in this case.
+Hopefully, it still comes around to the above formation, just a bit not so out-of-context derivation as it is.
 Because the Lagrangian depends on the kinetic energy, apparently, it means it, *perhaps* depends on the velocity of the particle.
 But we remember that the Lagrangian is equivalent for all direction - which makes the velocity being independent of the Lagrangian.
 Except for the magnitude.
 We then can say that the Lagrangian depends on $v^{2}$, of the squared magnitude of the velocity.
 That is, $\mathcal{L}(v^2)$.
 This dependency can then be expressed as
 $$
 \mathcal{L}(v^{2}) = av^2
 $$